haacked/haacked.com/_posts/2021/2021-02-11-introducing-abbot.markdown

 This skill makes use of the timezone as reported by Slack.
 Discord doesn't provide this information, so you can tell Abbot your timezone via the `my` skill, `@abbot my timezone is America/Los_Angeles` or by telling Abbot your location, `@abbot my location is 98008`.

 The [`deploy` skill](https://ab.bot/packages/aseriousbiz/deploy) is based on [`hubot-github-deployments`](https://github.com/stephenyeargin/hubot-github-deployments) and lets you manage deployment via the [GitHub Deployments API](https://docs.github.com/en/rest/reference/repos#deployments).

+## Custom Lists

+When I was at GitHub, probably the most common skill that people would write would simply post a random image or text from a pre-configured list of items.
+For example, my colleague wrote a `haack` skill that would post a random animated gif of me giving a thumbs up.
+I wrote one that returned a random Deep Thought by Jack Handey.
+These were so much fun that we included them as a first-class feature.
+You can use the `custom-list` skill to create custom lists and then add items to them.
+When you install Abbot, it comes pre-installed with a `joke` list.
+Try `@abbot joke` to learn about Abbot's sense of humor.

 ## Skill Triggers